strapi/strapi-template-catalog/README.md

 # Strapi Template Catalog

-A Strapi template to create Strapi projects pre-configured for blog apps.
+A Strapi template to create Strapi projects pre-configured for catalog apps.

 ## Usage